craftercms/docs/source/by-role/system-admin/performance-and-scaling/clustering.rst

 ------------------
 Backup and Restore
 ------------------
-CrafterCMS comes with a script to backup and restore your environment, as described :ref:`here <backup-and-recovery>`
+CrafterCMS comes with a script to backup and restore your environment, as described :ref:`here <backup-and-restore>`

 There are a couple of ways to backup and restore your cluster: